fleetdm/fleet/handbook/community.md

 ## Fleet docs

 ### Markdown
 Fleet's documentation and handbook are written in [Markdown](https://about.gitlab.com/handbook/markdown-guide/).
-Using Makrdown lets us keep our documentation consistently formatted and viewable directly from the Fleet GitHub repo.
+Using Markdown lets us keep our documentation consistently formatted and viewable directly from the Fleet GitHub repo.
 The Markdown files in the `/docs` and `/handbook` folders are converted to HTML for the Fleet website.

 When making changes to the Fleet docs or handbook, there are a few differences in how the Markdown will render on GitHub and the Fleet website.

 #### Linebreaks and newlines
-Any time you need to add a linebreak in Markdown, you should add a newline.
-It is important to make sure paragraphs are separated by newlines otherwise, they will render as the same HTML element.
+Any time you need to add a line break in Markdown, you should add a new line.
+It is vital to make sure paragraphs are separated by new lines otherwise they will render as the same HTML element.

 For example, if you were adding this section to the docs: